East Anglia: What’s on at the region’s theatres July 12-19

 THEATRE ROYAL, NORWICH

-Birdsong, July 8-13: Englishman Stephen clings to the memory of his affair with French woman Isabelle as he leads his men through the carnage of the Battle of the Somme during the First World War.
+Birdsong, to July 13: Englishman Stephen clings to the memory of his affair with French woman Isabelle as he leads his men through the carnage of the Battle of the Somme during the First World War.

 HEADGATE THEATRE, COLCHESTER

 Lady Windermere’s Fan, Dot Productions, July 12: Lady Windermere seems to have it all, until she’s visited by one of London society’s most notorious gossips who suggests her husband is having an affair with the mysterious Mrs Erlynne and that this woman is about to turn up to Lady Windermere’s 21st birthday ball.
 Soon nothing is as it seems.
 Dot visit Willow Cottage Theatre, Romford, on July 13; Coggeshall Grange Barn, July 20 and Gooderstone Water Gardens, King’s Lynne, on July 28.